uboslinux/ubos-website/content/blog/2018/03/03/ubos-beta13-available.md

   cheapest way to run UBOS on PC hardware).

 * The ``ubos-admin`` packages are now licensed using what we call the "Personal Public License".
+See {{% pageref "/blog/2018/03/02/ubos-license.md" "separate blog post" %}}
-See <a href="/blog/2018/03/02/ubos-license/">separate blog post</a> explaining how it better fits the UBOS values.
+  explaining how it better fits the UBOS values.

 * ... plus the usual hundreds of package upgrades, feature improvements and bug fixes.

-For more info, read the detailed release notes <a href="/docs/releases/beta13/release-notes/">here</a>.
+For more info, read the detailed release notes ~~here~~.

-As always, we love your <a href="/community/">feedback</a>.
+As always, we love your {{% pageref "/community.md" feedback %}}.